mwlch/GraphicalPasswords/README.md

 # Graphical Passwords

-Implementation of some graphical password schemes for android smartphones.
+As part of a project on graphical passwords on smartphones, we implemented a number of graphical password schemes for Android.
 We used these implementations for our study in the following paper:

 >  Schaub, F., Walch, M., Könings, B., & Weber, M. (2013, July).<br>